 Companies and government agencies alike value our ability to lead monitorships with diligence, efficiency, and integrity.
 To foster transparency, we create comprehensive work plans to minimize unnecessary conflict and surprises.
 We then identify key deficiencies, root causes, and recommend workable solutions to build effective and sustainable compliance programs.
 WMH also has substantial experience understanding and addressing the unique challenges international entities face when their internal compliance practices are subject to a Department of Justice (DOJ)-imposed monitor.

 Many senior lawyers at WMH served as prosecutors at the DOJ or the New York County District Attorney’s Office, giving us keen insight into government agency operations.
 Our practice chair has extensive technical experience in financial crimes, money laundering, Foreign Corrupt Practices Act (FCPA) violations, sanctions, corruption, and cybercrime, strengthening our monitorship work across the banking and financial sectors.Show More +

 - Served on the leadership team of the Independent Monitor of Höegh Autoliners.
-Appointed in March 2018 by the DOJ, Antitrust Division, pursuant to plea agreement and plea to a criminal conspiracy to engage in bid rigging and price-fixing in the market for international shipping services for roll-on, roll-off cargo.
+Appointed in March 2018 by the DOJ, Antitrust Division, pursuant to a plea agreement and a plea to a criminal conspiracy to engage in bid-rigging and price-fixing in the market for international shipping services for roll-on, roll-off cargo.